aolofsson/awesome-semiconductor-startups/README.md

 * Categorize the startup based on technology table below
 * Use standard two letter country codes
 * Do NOT edit the README directly, it's auto-generated
+* Pie-chart is from Nov 2, 2023 (not auto-generated)

 ![Startups](piechart.png)